zeineblabbane/Big-Data-Pipeline/README.md

 ## Data
 - We took the date from Kaggle: **Matches in LaLiga**.
 - The table consists of **37147** lines.
-- Each line represents a football match and the number of goals for each team.
+- Each line represents a result of a football match.

 ## Architecture
 ![Architecture](https://user-images.githubusercontent.com/62619786/168388800-fbf15de1-cc8a-4fe3-98ad-c15d9763d567.PNG)